Chief of Staff of the Armed Forces of the Philippines: Organization and term limit

-The AFP Chief of Staff has no definite or fixed term limit, under Republic Act No. 8186, as the term limit of the AFP Chief of Staff, along with all uniformed members of the AFP, has a mandatory retirement age at 56 years old.
-Nevertheless, the AFP Chief of Staff's term can be extended and allows a flexible term while serving beyond the mandatory retirement age, as the AFP Chief of Staff can serve their post until 3 years.
+The Chief of Staff of the AFP has no definite or fixed term limit, under Republic Act No. 8186, as the term limit of the Chief of Staff of the AFP, along with all uniformed members of the AFP, has a mandatory retirement age at 56 years old.
+Nevertheless, the Chief of Staff of the AFP's term can be extended and allows a flexible term while serving beyond the mandatory retirement age, as the Chief of Staff of the AFP can serve their post until 3 years.
 Plans to reform the current system were made in 2011, but was vetoed by then-President Benigno Aquino III.
-An updated bill is currently being crafted since 2020, which aims to create a fixed term of 3 years for the AFP Chief of Staff, the Vice-Chief of Staff, The Deputy Chief of Staff, the commanders of the three major services (Army, Navy, Air Force), the commanders of the unified commands (NOLCOM, SOLCOM, WESCOM, CENTCOM, WESTMINCOM, EASTMINCOM), the commandant of the Philippine Marine Corps, the commander of the AFP Special Operations Command, and the commander of the upcoming Cyber Security Command; while the Superintendent of the Philippine Military Academy (PMA) will have a 4-year term in their post, and will not be allowed to be reappointed in other higher posts.
-The bill also allows the president to remove the sitting AFP chief of staff at his/her pleasure within their 3-year term.
+An updated bill is currently being crafted since 2020, which aims to create a fixed term of 3 years for the Chief of Staff of the AFP, the VCS, TDCS, the commanders of the three major services (Army, Navy, Air Force), the commanders of the unified commands (NOLCOM, SOLCOM, WESCOM, VISCOM, WESTMINCOM, EASTMINCOM), the Commandant of the Philippine Marine Corps, the Commander of the AFP Joint Special Operations Command, and the Commander of the upcoming Cyber Security Command; while the Superintendent of the Philippine Military Academy (PMA) will have a 4-year term in their post, and will not be allowed to be reappointed in other higher posts.
+The bill also allows the president to remove the sitting Chief of Staff of the AFP at his/her pleasure within their 3-year term.
 Once passed and enacted into law, the new law aims to increase the flexibility, organizational professionalism and effectiveness in their respective roles.
-On May 16, 2022, former President Rodrigo Duterte signed the Republic Act No. 11709, which serves as the new law that enables a three-year fixed term for key officials of the Armed Forces of the Philippines, including the Chief of Staff of the AFP.
+On May 16, 2022, President Rodrigo Duterte signed the Republic Act No. 11709, which serves as the new law that enables a three-year fixed term for key officials of the Armed Forces of the Philippines, including the Chief of Staff of the AFP.